Children With Autism Waiver (CWA)

 A waiver is an extra set of Medicaid benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

-This waiver provides behavioral therapy for children up to age 5 with autism.
+This waiver provides behavioral therapy for children with autism up to age 5.

 - Getting waiver services won’t change supports that you may get from other public programs or from your family or community.